 Types of running shoes: How to choose your perfect pair

-There are new technologies being utilized every running season to improve comfort, functionality, and style.
+There are new technologies being used every running season to improve comfort, functionality and style.
 Once you're able to determine what type of shoes are best for you (we'll get there by the end of this article), you can try some on and purchase the pair that will keep you comfortable far into your training.

 Road running or trail traversing?

 The first thing to consider when determining what type of running shoes might be best for you is to give thought to where you run the most or plan on running the most.

 Simply put, if you're running on the road and/or treadmill most often, road running shoes are most suitable.
 If you plan to hit the local trails regularly, your best bet will be trail running shoes.

 The key difference here is trail running shoes usually have lugged (or bumpy) outsoles, whereas road running shoes do not.
 They will have more specific support and/or cushion to keep you comfortable while pounding the pavement.